Close $5K Website Deals Without a Sales Team

 How long should a discovery call last for a $5K+ project?

 45-60 minutes.
 Less than 30 and you haven’t understood the problem.
 More than 75 and you’re going in circles or the prospect is using your time as free consulting.
-Schedule 60-minute slots and aim to end at 45.
+I schedule 60-minute slots and aim to end at 45.
 Ending early signals efficiency.

 Should I charge for initial consultations or audits?

 For generic consultations, no. For specific technical audits that produce a deliverable, yes.
-Charge $300-$500 for a site audit.
+I charge $300-$500 for a site audit.
 About 60% of paid audit clients convert to project clients.
-The ones who don’t still paid for your time.
+The ones who don’t still paid for my time.

 What’s the best way to handle prospects who want to think about it?

 Ask directly: “Is there anything in the proposal that’s unclear, or are you comparing a few options?”
 The answer tells you what to do next.
 “Think about it” usually means they’re comparing competitors, need internal buy-in, or aren’t sold on the value.
-A direct question beats silence and a follow-up email.
+A direct question beats silence and a follow-up email every time.

 How do I compete against agencies with dedicated sales reps?

 You have an advantage agencies don’t: you.
 When clients buy from a solo developer, they know exactly who they’re getting.
-Make that explicit: “You’ll work with me directly, not a project manager who passes requests to a junior developer.”
-For clients who value direct communication, that’s more attractive than an agency pitch.
+I make that explicit on every call: “You’ll work with me directly, not a project manager who passes requests to a junior developer.”
+For clients who value direct communication, that’s more attractive than any agency pitch.

 When should I walk away from a deal?

 When the budget is genuinely below your floor and scope-cutting won’t fix it.
 When they’ve fired multiple developers for unclear reasons.
 When they want to own all code but won’t pay for documentation.
 Or when you don’t like the project.
-A bad-fit client costs more than its revenue in energy and work quality.
+I’ve walked away from $8K+ deals because the client was a bad fit.
+A bad-fit client costs more than its revenue in energy and rework.

 Do Loom video proposals really convert better than PDFs?

 Dramatically.
-PDF proposals close at roughly 20-30%.
+My PDF proposals closed at 20-30%.
 Video proposals close at 60-70%.
 Same information, completely different medium.
 Video builds trust because the prospect sees you built the proposal specifically for them.
-And a Loom is hard to forward to a cheaper competitor.
+And a Loom is hard to forward to a cheaper competitor for a knockoff quote.